truonghn2/GolfGames/README.md

 # GolfGames
-Program written in Java that analyzes golf scores from different players.
+Program is written in Java that analyzes golf scores from different players.
 The program has several methods and algorithms demonstrating knowledge in manipulating 2D arrays.